kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

                    root_owner[=uid:gid]
                           Specify  the numeric user and group ID of the root directory.
 If no UID:GID is specified, use the user and group ID of the user running mke2fs.
 In mke2fs 1.42 and earlier the UID and GID of the root directory were set by default to the UID and GID of the user running the mke2fs command.
-The root_owner= option  allows explicitly  specifying  these  values,  and  avoid  side-effects for users that do not expect the contents of the filesystem to change based on the user running mke2fs.
+The root_owner= option  allows explicitly  specifying  these  values,  and  avoid side-effects for users that do not expect the contents of the file system to change based on the user running mke2fs.

                    test_fs
-                          Set a flag in the filesystem superblock indicating that it may be mounted using experimental kernel code, such as the ext4dev filesystem.
+                          Set a flag in the file system superblock indicating that it may be mounted using experimental kernel code, such as the ext4dev file system.

                    discard
                           Attempt to discard blocks at mkfs time (discarding blocks initially is useful on solid state devices and sparse / thin-provisioned storage).
 When the device ad‐ vertises  that  discard also zeroes data (any subsequent read after the discard and before write returns zero), then mark all not-yet-zeroed inode tables as ze‐ roed.
-This significantly speeds up filesystem initialization.
+This significantly speeds up file system initialization.
 This is set as default.

                    nodiscard
                           Do not attempt to discard blocks at mkfs time.